 Margaret’s resumé includes positions with the Practical Horseman national magazine, The Equiery publication and service, the Maryland Horse Council legislative and trade association, and the Georgetown Preparatory School, among others.
 A graduate of the University of Maryland, College Park, she holds B.A. degrees in Public Relations and American Studies.

 Margaret also boasts an extensive career in competitive equestrian sports with a focus on eventing, which has spanned over many years.
 When not working or riding, she can be found spending time with her husband, Scott, enjoying all the Washington, D.C. area has to offer.

 Izzy has been in the saddle and around horses most of her life.
 She has worked every job from clipping horses, to re-starting broodmares; and horse show photographer to unmounted curriculum developer.
-Out of the barn she has always been as dedicated to understanding people as she is to understanding horses, and holds a MSSW in Clinical Social Work from Columbia University and a BFA from Mount Holyoke College.
+Out of the barn she has always been as dedicated to understanding people as she is to understanding horses, and holds a MSSW in Clinical Social Work from Columbia University and a BA from Mount Holyoke College.
 Izzy is passionate about building community, and creating connections.